| What items are recyclable? How should items be prepared?

 | Use Waste Whiz to search for information on particular items.

-- Blue Box users: For details on what materials are accepted and how to prepare them, see our brochure.
+- Blue Box users: For details on what materials are accepted and how to prepare them, see our brochure or this list on how to sort your recyclables.

 - Cart users in Multi-unit buildings: You can recycle the same materials as Blue Box users, but you need to separate the items into different carts.
 Find out more in our Cart Recycling Brochure.